-North Carolina Defective Tire Accident Attorney
+North Carolina Defective Tire Accident Lawyer

 One thing most motorists take for granted is the fact that the tires they have on their vehicle are safe to use.
 This may be due to the fact that there are only a few things that would indicate if a tire on a vehicle is not safe, like a tire pressure gauge.
 In reality, when a tire becomes defective the results that usually follow are very dangerous and, in some instances, deadly.
 Because of this, the tires that you have on your vehicle should not be overlooked and if there is any sort of problem, it is best to address the problem before it is too late.

 Unfortunately, not all defective tires can be spotted immediately and not everyone knows what to look for in order to determine whether they have an already defective tire, or soon to be defective tire.
 Tires, though simple in appearance, are put through a long and complicated process during manufacturing.
 A defect can occur in the manufacturing process if the manufacturer uses poor components, if the tire is cooked at the wrong temperature, or if the tire is exposed to elements such as moisture, sawdust, grease, or rust leading to contamination.
 Sometimes a manufacturer will properly manufacture a tire but keep them stored for so long they become defective due to the chemicals degrading.
 If any of these events occur, along with possibly other harmful events, the party who was injured from the defective tire can seek legal remedies against the manufacturer.
 In some cases, if the tire is found to have been developed improperly, then the injured party can seek legal damages against the developer.